How to Subtract Date and Time in Excel (6 Easy Ways)

 How to Subtract Date and Time in Excel

-Read More: How to Calculate Total Hours in Excel (9 Easy Methods)
+Read More: How to Subtract 30 Minutes from a Time in Excel

 2. Using Excel TIME Function with Hour, and Minute Functions to Subtract Date and Time

-TIME function of Excel converts any time value to numerical value.
+The TIME function of Excel converts any time value to a numerical value.
 The HOUR function and MINUTE function of Excel returns the hours and minutes of a given time value.
 We can use the TIME function with the HOUR and MINUTE function to get the time difference in Excel.

 STEPS: